United States Post Office (O'Neill, Nebraska)

-The O'Neill United States Post Office was built in the 1930s.
-It is a one-story Georgian Revival style building built from standard plans.
-It was listed on the National Register of Historic Places in 1992.
+The O'Neill United States Post Office was built in 1936 and 1937 in O'Neill, Nebraska.
+Louis A. Simon was the supervising architect for this one-story Georgian Revival style building, built from standardized plans.
+The building houses a New Deal mural by Eugene Trentham.
+It was listed on the National Register of Historic Places in 1992 as US Post Office--O'Neill..

-It is one of 12 Nebraska post offices featuring a Section of Fine Arts mural.
-Its mural is "Baling Hay in Holt County in the Early Days" by Eugene Trentham, completed in May, 1938.
+History

+Corner stone of O'Neil Post Office.